HFSKSN/hfsksn.github.io/docs/index.md

 * To review the requirements of this module of the project, navigate to the ["Requirements"](https://hfsksn.github.io/01-Requirements/Requirements/) section of the datasheet.
 * To review the subsystem concept and its necessary components, navigate to the ["Block Diagram"](https://hfsksn.github.io/02-Block-Diagram/Block-Diagram/) section of the datasheet.
-* To review the details listed of the material used to construct the subsection, navigate to the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
+* To review the selected major components of the module as well as the rationale behind the selections, navigate to the ["Component Selection"](https://hfsksn.github.io/03-Component-Selection/Component-Selection/) section of the datasheet.
 * To review the details listed of the material used to construct the subsection, navigate to the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
 * To review the details listed of the material used to construct the subsection, navigate to the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.